runxiyu/lbmk/README.md

 The deblobbed coreboot tree used in libreboot is referred to as *coreboot-libre*, to distinguish it as a component of *libreboot*.

-A coreboot *fork* is planned for the future.
-Nowadays, coreboot drops support for boards that are "unmaintained", which in some cases just means that nobody submitted a new status update (to the *board-status* repository), so nowadays Libreboot must maintain multiple versions of coreboot.
-This is unsustainable, so a fork is planned, re-adding all of the deleted boards, backporting newer coreboot features and, possibly, having support for those boards re-merged upstream, where coreboot and the fork will share code back and forth.
-As of 27 April 2021, work on this fork has not yet begun.

 LICENSE FOR THIS README:
 GNU Free Documentation License 1.3 as published by the Free Software Foundation, with no invariant sections, no front cover texts and no back cover texts.
 If